 Leave a margin of at least 0.125" around the edges of each sheet of material.
 Balsa is notorious for shrinking and some of our sheets are not a full 4" wide.

 Wood is susceptible to burning when too much heat is applied to a small area.
 This can happen with double lines or when two lines are too close together.
 To minimize burns, leave a space of at least 1/16" between lines.
-If two lines converge to a point, reduce the length of one of the lines so that it doesn't meet the other line.
+If two lines converge to a point, reduce the length of one of the lines so that it doesn't meet the other line, or run one of the lines well past the intersection.
 Remove all duplicate lines.
+Another problem area is small holes; for example, a hole of 1/16" diameter in 1/4" thick balsa is almost guaranteed to burn out.

 Our software does not nest your parts and it does not optimize the cut file for the shortest possible cut time.
-You can help to minimize the cut time by doing two things.
+You can help to minimize the cut time by doing three things.
 First, remove all duplicate lines from your drawings.
 Second, convert lines to polylines (sometimes referred to as connected line or continuous line).
+Third, use engraving only where absolutely necessary.

 The width of the laser beam is approximately 0.005".
-However, the beam does widen in thicker material.
+However, the beam does widen in thicker material, or when higher power is needed to cut dense wood.
 If you need very close tolerances then you must account for that in your drawings.
 Please be aware that wood thickness varies by up to .010”.
 When cut ready drawings are sent, we make no guarantee of parts fit.
+Due to the variations in actual kerf width and material thickness, most designers do not attempt to offset cut lines to account for the kerf width.

 All lines to be cut or etched must be 0.0" or a "hairline" in Corel Draw.
 All text must be in vector fonts (*.SHX).
 For Corel Draw files, all text must be converted to curves.
 Etching will significantly increase the laser time and cost.